rlaiola/relax-docker/README.md

 ## What Is relax-docker?

-An image of a Docker container with [RelaX - relational algebra calculator](https://dbis-uibk.github.io/relax/).
+A multi-platform/arch Docker version of [RelaX - relational algebra calculator](https://dbis-uibk.github.io/relax/).
 Moreover, this build provides a workaround to facilitate the integration of RelaX Query API with third-party applications/systems.
 More information regarding this can be found [here](https://github.com/rlaiola/relax-api).

 ## Requirements